What is Flu?

 Everyone is at risk for being infected with the influenza virus, and anyone can spread the disease to others.

-Each flu season, between 10 and 20 percent of the U.S. population is infected with the flu virus
+Each flu season, between 5 and 20 percent of the U.S. population is infected with the flu virus, and approximately 8 percent experience flu illness.1

 What are common flu symptoms?*